jhawkinsatgood/gdcontributor/forPhoneGap/samples/readme.md

 1. Get and create the sample application, by following the instructions under Getting the sample application, above.
 This will create a Cordova project.
-2. Start Android Studio and select to Open an existing project.
-Select the `platforms/android/` sub-directory of the Cordova project.
-Don't select to migrate the project to Gradle, if prompted.
+2. Open Android Studio.
+3. On the welcome screen, select the Import project (Eclipse ADT, Gradle, etc.) option.
+This opens a project selection dialog.
+4. Navigate to the `platforms/android/` sub-directory of the application project.
+Select the `settings.gradle` file.
+This creates a new project and opens it in a project window.
+The project name will be "android".

+    You might encounter a number of error messages and prompts to fix Gradle issues.
+It is OK to take all the default options and fixes.

-3. Select to run the application from within Android Studio in the usual way.
+5. Select to run the application from within Android Studio in the usual way.
-    There is a run configuration, `Application`, in the project.
+    There is a run configuration in the project.

 It might take a minute or two to build the executable the first time.
-You will be prompted to select a device or emulator when the build finishes.
+You might be prompted to select a device or emulator when the build finishes.

 Running the sample application on iOS